alex00pep/aws-eks-getting-started/README.md

 Cluster creation takes several minutes.
 During creation you'll see several lines of output.
 The last line of output is similar to the following example line.
 *EKS cluster "my-cluster" in "region-code" region is ready*

-After cluster creation is complete, view the AWS CloudFormation stack named eksctl-my-cluster-cluster in the AWS CloudFormation console at (https://console.aws.amazon.com/cloudformation) to see all of the resources that were created.
+After cluster creation is complete, view the AWS CloudFormation stack named eksctl-my-cluster-cluster in the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation) to see all of the resources that were created.

 ### Step 2: View Kubernetes resources
 1. View your cluster nodes, also called minions.